 Please, take a look at the following general rules for document description indexing.
-If you desire further education on the proper indexing of documents, reference the Document Descriptions [located on the EFS-Web page under Help & Tutorial > Tools > Document Descriptions] or e-mail the EFSFeedback@USPTO.GOV mailbox and a member of the EFS-Web team will be happy to assist.
+If you desire further education on the proper indexing of documents, reference the Document Descriptions [located on the About EFS-Web page under Important information > EFS-Web Resources > Indexing guides > Document Descriptions] or e-mail the EFSFeedback@USPTO.GOV mailbox and a member of the EFS-Web team will be happy to assist.

 General Rules for Document Indexing are as follows: